muhammadazzazy/udemate/README.md

 - [x] Provide a docker image for headless mode to facilitate deployment
 - [x] Improve performance of Udemy bot by skipping owned and paid courses
 - [x] Migrate from Selenium webdriver to undetected-chromedriver to reduce detection by Cloudflare anti-bot checks
+- [ ] Fix issue where Brave Browser runs out of memory
 - [ ] Support parsing Reddit posts containing several links
 - [ ] Add push notifications for successful Udemy course enrollment